CommitteeOfZero/committeeofzero.github.io/_posts/2021-02-07-rnd-steam-patch.markdown

 ### Game/launcher fails to start from Steam

-You can try starting the launcher from the desktop/start menu shortcut (if you created one during the installation) or by directly running `LauncherC0.exe` from the game directory (right click *ROBOTICS;NOTES ELITE* in your Steam library, *Properties* → *Local Files* → *Browse Local Files...*).
+You can try starting the launcher from the desktop/start menu shortcut (if you created one during the installation) or by directly running `LauncherC0.exe` from the game directory (right click *ROBOTICS;NOTES DaSH* in your Steam library, *Properties* → *Local Files* → *Browse Local Files...*).
 Make sure you're logged into Steam, though.

 ### Game shows an error about `mgs::Audio::CPlayer::InitializeXaudio()`